RareDrops/web3-workshop-WDCCxUOABC/README.md

 [Login/Signup](https://etherscan.io/login) on Etherscan.

 Once logged in, head to API Dashboard and "add" an API key.
 Add this into your `.env` file.
+(Watch workshop video for demonstration)

 Your `.env` file should look like the following: